jelaiw/blog/_posts/2024-08-02-secure-coding-thoughts.markdown

 ---
 layout: post
-title:  "Thoughts on Secure coding training"
+title:  "Thoughts on secure coding training"
 ---
 "_We don’t have a cybersecurity problem.
 We have a software quality problem_" -- Jen Easterly

 UPDATE: After BlackHat last week, Chris Hughes blogged about [Software's Iron Triangle](https://www.resilientcyber.io/p/softwares-iron-triangle-cheap-fast).
 I purposefully write more narrowly about secure coding training in this post, but I would be remiss not to point newcomers to Mr. Hughes' work on software supply chain security.

+---

 Because secure coding training is often conceived as a check-the-box compliance activity, it gets resourced accordingly and lightly implemented. _So what can a developer get out of a videos & quizzes-only approach_?